 You can customize menus, toolbars, and keyboard shortcuts in LibreOffice, add new menus and toolbars, and assign macros to events.
 However, you cannot customize context (right-click) menus.

 Other customizations are made easy by extensions that you can install from the LibreOffice website or from other providers.

+Note